MarketSquare/robotframework-style-guide/readme.md

+# DEPRECATED

+Please create any PRs on this content directly to the [Robotframework Guides](https://github.com/MarketSquare/robotframeworkguides) repository.

+To make the releaseprocess for the Style Guide easier, the content has moved to the Robotframework Guides repository at [`/website/docs/style_guide.md`](https://github.com/MarketSquare/robotframeworkguides/website/docs/style_guide.md).
+Any future changes to the Style Guide will be done and maintained from there.

 # Introduction

 This repository is dedicated to creating the content for the robotframework style guide.
 Ultimately it is publised on the robotframework [guides](https://docs.robotframework.org/docs) pages.